What are the requirements for approval of the fiance visa?”

 The actual visa is a decal that is attached to a page in your passport.
 It is about the size of one passport page.

-Can my fiance enter under the visa wavier program, marry me, & adjust her status to get legal? ↑ Top
+Can my fiance enter under the visa waiver program, marry me, & adjust her status to get legal?

-A person admitted under the Visa Waiver Program cannot get an extension of the 90 day visit.
+Yes and No. A person admitted under the Visa Waiver Program cannot get an extension of the 90 day visit.
 You can marry your fiance while she is in the U.S., but she will need to return to her country before her visa expires.
-You can then file for a K3 Visa.
+You can then file for a spousal visa.

 Here is an article from the New York Times from May 14, 2010, discussing a man who was jailed and faces deportation for entering the U.S. on the visa waiver program and trying to apply for a green card.